sf-wdi-26/modules/w05/d03/m1-rails-auth/readme.md

 ## Authentication (TDD Style)

 In the process of passing these tests we will build all the logic for an authentication system!
 You should never have to write this code from scratch, but it is very important you understand what is going on.

+>Exercise: Think, pair, share on what the below code is doing (7 minutes).

 ```ruby
 class User < ActiveRecord::Base